MChem Medicinal and Biological Chemistry

 Those students who do not undertake one of these options will complete a final year research project in Edinburgh occupying the full year.

-Industrial placements may be located in the UK or overseas and include companies such as Unilever, Akzo Nobel, Glaxo Smith Kline, Astra Zeneca and Procter and Gamble, and research institutes such as the Los Alamos National Laboratory, Rutherford Appleton Laboratory and European Molecular Biology Laboratory in Hamburg.
+Placements may be located in the UK or overseas and include companies such as Unilever, Akzo Nobel, Glaxo Smith Kline, Astra Zeneca and Procter and Gamble, and research institutes such as the Los Alamos National Laboratory, Rutherford Appleton Laboratory and European Molecular Biology Laboratory in Hamburg.

 Each year a very high proportion of MChem students undertake one of these Year Abroad or Industrial Placements.

 A year-long placement with one of our partner chemistry departments at a range of universities overseas can be included as part of our MChem programme.
 These placements will form the final year of your programme and be largely comprised of research project work.
-Year Abroad locations include USA, Singapore, Hong Kong, Taiwan, South Korea, Australia, Russia and many European countries.
+Year Abroad locations include USA, Singapore, Hong Kong, Taiwan, South Korea, Russia and many European countries.

 Each year a very high proportion of MChem students undertake one of these Year Abroad or Industrial Placements.